sarthaknitnaware/CircuitVision/README.md

 ## First-time setup: map your YOLO class names

-Your `best.pt` was trained with specific class names.
+Our `best.pt` was trained with specific class names.
 Check what they are:

 ```bash
 python check_classes.py